k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11b_tdm_sequence_implementation_without_catalog.md

    ![image](images/tdmSeqListExample.png)

-   An example of an inner flow for getting the initial sequence value:
+   An example of an inner flow for retrieving the initial sequence value:

    ![image](images/CustomerIdInitFlow.png)